bigdragonsoft/stock-quote/README_en.md

 - **Forex Data**: From Sina Finance (finance.sina.com.cn)
 - **Cryptocurrency Data**: From 528btc (528btc.com)

-## Configuration File
+## Configuration Files

-The program uses the `favorites.json` file to store the watchlist.
-A default configuration file will be automatically created on first run.
+The program uses the following JSON files for configuration, which are created automatically on the first run:
+- `favorites.json`: Stores your personal watchlist, which can be edited through the GUI.
+- `indexes.json`: Stores a fixed list of market indexes.
+This list cannot be edited from the GUI but can be modified by editing the file directly.

 ## Dependencies